umbralcalc/umbralcalc.github.io/_posts/preparing_a_simulation_for_action_taking.md

 </script>
 ````

-We should also look to answer:
-- Which action-taking policy logic finds the best actions?
+Which action-taking policy logic finds the best actions?

-- How sensitive is this choice to changes in the data?
+How sensitive is this choice to changes in the data?
+How sensitive is this choice to changes in the outcome model?

+Answers to both of these questions tell us how the action-taking policy generalises within the problem domain to alternative scenarios and underlying system mechanisms.

-- How sensitive is this choice to changes in the outcome model?
+How sensitive is this choice to changes in the action parameters?

+In much the same way as it does in [learning simulations of the real world](https://umbralcalc.github.io/posts/learning_simulations_of_the_real_world.html) answering this question tells us how _sloppy_ the action-taking policy is, and as a result how generalisable it could be to other problem domains.

 ## Explaining why the simulation predicts what it does